atkaper/htmlcoder-go/README.md

 I am running Linux Mint, which is based on Ubuntu.

-GoLang instalaltion:
+GoLang installation:

 I installed GoLang using the installation instructions from: <https://golang.org/doc/install>
-Where I added these lines to my ~/.profile:
+And I added these lines to my ~/.profile:

 ```shell
 export PATH="$PATH:/usr/local/go/bin:$HOME/go/bin"